 Even when you don’t have the luxury of space, you can still find the best flushing toilet that is compact in size.
 And being small doesn’t mean it has to compromise on some features.

-Or if you want the high end tankless toilet, TOTO will have one that fit your small bathroom and budget.
+Or if you want the high-end tankless toilet, TOTO will have one that fits your small bathroom and budget.
 And the best space saver toilets are the wall hung type, which almost encompasses all the great features discussed above.

-So space limitation will not limit your desire for a full featured best flushing toilet.
-You are only limited by your budget which not necessary have to be bigger than for the regular size toilets.
+So space limitation will not limit your desire for a full-featured best flushing toilet.
+You are only limited by your budget which not necessarily have to be bigger than for the regular size toilets.

 Here’s an article about a best compact toilet that could possibly be the smallest gravity flush toilet in America.
 You may also discover some of the best compact toilets from the top 3 toilet manufacturers.

 So there you have it.
-You are now equipped with the knowledge and skill to sieve out a best flushing toilet from the clutter.
+You are now equipped with the knowledge and skill to sieve out the best flushing toilet from the clutter.

 The most important feature of all is the flushing and rinsing efficiency.
 Once you get this right, you will have a toilet that gives you the least problem and will last for a very long time.

-The rest are optional according to your preference and budget.
+The rest is optional according to your preference and budget.
 But if you can stretch your dollar a little, get one that is easy to clean and maintain.
 In the long run, you get better ROI in terms of time freedom and a more hygienic bathroom.
-A one piece and skirted design toilet will be ideal in this aspect.
+A one-piece and skirted design toilet will be ideal in this aspect.

-Last but not least, the best flushing toilet is only a perception, driven by our wide ranging preferences.
+Last but not least, the best flushing toilet is only a perception, driven by our wide-ranging preferences.
 You should set your own preferences based on features that is most useful to you.
-Prioritize them according to importance and you won’t go wrong in landing yourself with a best flushing toilet.
+Prioritize them according to importance and you won’t go wrong in landing yourself with the best flushing toilet.